wesleytjd/LEETING/README.md

 # LEETING
-Leet code days I remember to do.
+Leet code days I end up actually doing based on personal free time.

+# Formatting
+/* Comments on knowledge gained, algo used, any takeaways and notes.
+Date */ Code in C++.